The importance of value vs. cost

-I now understand when I used to go out with my farther’s friend a reputable builder the extent of the effort he used to input was simply to complete a professional job.
+I now understand when I used to go out with my father’s friend a reputable builder the extent of the effort he used to input was simply to complete a professional job.

-This image that has been making the rounds of people with the same opinions really summaries how I see this industry split into skill levels and related outcomes.
+The above image that has been making the rounds of people with the same opinions really summarise how I see this industry split into skill levels and related outcomes.
 It’s an important message for people seeking to make home improvements of any kind to not follow the money (half of the customers I speak to do know this) but the transparency of any potential service providers to talk you through the process of what they propose and research accordingly.